 Before this year I didn't even know that you could dye Easter eggs with something other than the dye you buy in the store.
 And more times than not, the eggs I have dyed in the past have gone uneaten due to the face that some of the dye could have leached into the egg.
 And by no means am I saying store-bought dye is unsafe, rather I would feel better if I ate something that I actually knew where it came from.
+That's where these DIY Easter egg tips come in.

 Making your own natural Easter egg dyes are actually easier than it seems.
 In fact, most items that you can use to dye are actually table scraps making this dying method super cheap.
 There's also something quite homey about naturally dyed eggs and all of the different colors of the eggshells.